edgio-docs/edgio-docs/src/guides/v7/logs/rtld.md

     <Callout type="info">

       This feature must be purchased separately.
-For more information, please contact your CDN account manager.
+For more information, please contact your account manager.

     </Callout>